jcblaisecruz02/ConyoScript2/README.md

 ConyoScript is a lightweight scripting language that mimics how we speak on a daily basis in order to facilitate easier coding.
 Make sulat code like parang how we speak, dudeparechong!

 ### Syntax and Semantics
 ConyoScript is very similar to JavaScript.
-Here is an example, inputting a number and returning it's fibonacci number:
+Here is an example, inputting a number and returning its fibonacci number:

 ```$xslt
 make_gawa fib(n) {